SORSE/sorse.github.io/_posts/programme/2020-06-23-call-for-contributions.md

 The Call for Contributions form will remain **open continuously** and there will be a **rolling deadline at the end of the last day (UTC) of each month**, following which all contributions received over the previous month will be sent for review by the [Programme Committee]({% include fix-link.html link=site.data.committee.committees.programme.internal %}).

+**The next deadlines are the 10th of July 2020 and the 31st of July.**

 The call is open to anyone wanting to propose a research software-related talk or event from anywhere in the world, regardless of your role.

 Upcoming contribution deadlines are all detailed below.
 Each contribution deadline will have an earliest event date when events submitted prior to that deadline can take place.
 You can propose an event for any date or range of dates beyond this.